 - Primary cough headache (also called Valsalva headache): a headache precipitated by coughing or straining in the absence of any other headache disorder.

-- Primary sexual headache (benign vascular sexual headache or coital cephalgia): a headache precipitated by sexual activity, usually starting during intercourse and peaking at orgasm.
+- Primary headache associated with sexual activity (PHASA, or coital cephalgia): a headache precipitated by sexual activity, usually starting during intercourse and peaking at orgasm.
 It may have an explosive onset at orgasm, in which case SAH will need to be excluded at least on the first occurrence.

-- Primary thunderclap headache is a high-intensity headache of sudden onset reaching maximum intensity in under a minute and lasting from 1 hour to 10 days.
+- Primary thunderclap headache is a high-intensity headache of sudden onset reaching maximum intensity in under a minute and lasting from ≥5 minutes.
 It resembles SAH, from which it cannot be distinguished on clinical grounds alone.
 When such a headache presents in primary care, without other symptoms, there is a 1 in 10 chance that this represents SAH.
 Primary thunderclap headache is not recurrent, generally, although it may recur in the first week after onset:

 - Evidence that thunderclap headache exists as a primary condition is poor - the search for an underlying cause should be exhaustive, as the differential diagnoses are serious.